aniketm117/github-pages-with-jekyll/_posts/2025-12-30-Bohrs-Model-H-atom.md

 ---
-title: "Bohr`s Model of H & H-like species"
+title: "Bohr's Model of H & H-like species"
 description: "A physics lecture note on Bohr’s atomic model with key derivations and results."
 date: 2025-12-30
 ---